-The Risk Policy and Assessment Committee is a standing committee of the Board.
-The current members of the Risk Policy and Assessment Committee are Mr. Miguel Heras Castro (Chair), Mr. Ricardo Manuel Arango, Mr. Herminio A. Blanco, Mr. Mario Covo, Ms. Isela Costantini and Mr. Roland Holst.
+The Risk Policy and Assessment Committee is a standing Committee of the Board.
+According to its Charter, the Risk Policy and Assessment Committee must be comprised of at least three directors.
+The current members of the Risk Policy and Assessment Committee are Mr. Miguel Heras Castro (Chair), Mr. Ricardo Manuel Arango, Mr. Herminio A. Blanco, Mr. Mario Covo and Mr. Roland Holst.

 The Risk Policy and Assessment Committee is responsible for reviewing and recommending to the Board, for its approval, all policies related to the prudent enterprise risk management.
-The Committee also reviews and assesses exposures to the risks facing the Bank's business within the risk levels the Bank is willing to take in accordance with its applicable policies, including the review and assessment of the quality and profile of the Bank's credit facilities, the exposure to country, market, liquidity, technological, and information security (including cybersecurity) risks and the analysis of operational risks, which take into account the legal risks associated with the Bank's products.
+The Committee also reviews and assesses exposures to the risks facing the Bank's business within the risk levels the Bank is willing to take in accordance with its applicable policies, including the review and assessment of the quality and profile of the Bank's credit facilities, the exposure to country, market, liquidity, technological, and information security (including cybersecurity) risks and the analysis of operational risks, which take into account the model risk and legal risks associated with the Bank's products.

-In addition, the Risk Policy and Assessment Committee assesses and approves credit limits and approves management proposals for granting different types of financing up to the legal limit applicable to the Bank in accordance with current regulations on the date of approval of each transaction and/or economic group.
-The Committee reports to the Board, and refers transactions to the Board for consideration and approval when the transaction limit exceeds the authorization limit delegated to the Committee.
+In addition, the Risk Policy and Assessment Committee assesses and approves credit limits and approves management proposals for granting different types of financing up to the legal limit applicable to the Bank in accordance with current regulations on the date of approval with respect to each transaction and/or economic group.
+It reports to the Board and refers transactions for consideration and approval by the Board when the transaction limit exceeds its delegated authorizations.

 The Risk Policy and Assessment Committee performs its duties through the review of reports received regularly from management and through its interactions with the Risk Management area and other members of the Bank's management.
-The Risk Policy and Assessment Committee charter requires the committee to meet at least four times per year.
-During the fiscal period ended December 31, 2019, the Risk Policy and Assessment Committee held eight meetings.
+The Risk Policy and Assessment Committee charter requires the Committee to meet at least four times per year.
+During the fiscal period ended December 31, 2020, the Risk Policy and Assessment Committee held thirteen meetings.